 While it is not a prerequisite for choosing a Southwest palette, homes are usually roofed in clay or terra cotta.
 The interior of a home is also just as important as the exterior.
 Cactus green works well with traditional adobe red, set off with natural shades of the desert.
 Rich oranges and turquoise are another color combination that you will often see in Southwestern homes.

 Furniture choices include woven, leather, or natural pine chairs.
 However for a modern twist, burnished metal is also popular.
-It is best not to overly mix traditional and contemporary when aiming for a Southwest style home.
-Focus instead on wall and floor coverings, ornaments and decorations that invoke feelings of desert ambiance.
+It is best not to over mix traditional and contemporary when aiming for a Southwest style home.
+Focus instead on wall and floor coverings, ornaments, and decorations that invoke feelings of desert ambiance.

 Choosing your Personalized Palette